2018 New Age Gecko 16BE Enduro

 - We currently use Drive Easy Fit Towing Mirrors on the new Prado.
 Our old vehicle had Adventure Towing extendable mirrors installed.

-- Navigator Build It Seat Buddy – keeps all the kids bits-and-pieces organised while in the car, plus the quality is fantastic!
+- MSA Seat Organiser – keeps all the kid’s bits and pieces organised while in the car, plus the quality is fantastic!

 - Rubber Floor Mats – I hate carpet in cars!
 We use rubber floor mats throughout – including the rear cargo area.